DragonL40/logseq/pages/Assembler Directives.md

 	- Compiler and linker status
 - Directs the assembler in how to assemble the actual instructions and how to initialize memory when the program is loaded.
 -
-  ---
-- Directives specify
 	- where to place the information
-	- what names are visible to othe files in the program
+	- what names are visible to other files in the program
 	- global data variables & their size
+	- alignment requirements
+-
+  ---
 -